volatiletech/abcweb/README.md

 ABCWeb uses [Gulp 4](https://github.com/gulpjs/gulp/tree/4.0) as its task runner and asset build system.
-Once nodejs and npm is installed you can install [Gulp 4](https://github.com/gulpjs/gulp/tree/4.0) using:
+Once nodejs and npm is installed you can install [Gulp](https://github.com/gulpjs/gulp/tree/4.0) using:

 `abcweb deps -u`